valory-xyz/docs/docs/protocol/mint_packages_nfts.md

       By pressing the _Save File & Generate Hash_ button, a metadata file with this information will be automatically generated and uploaded to the remote registry.
 You will notice that the hash will be populated in the agent online form.

   3. **Dependencies.** Comma-separated list of component IDs which the agent requires.
-You can find the IDs by browsing the [components section](https://protocol.autonolas.network/components).
+You can find the IDs by browsing the [components section](https://protocol.olas.network/components).

 Press the _Submit_ button.
 Your wallet will ask you to approve the transaction.
 Once the transaction is settled, you should see a message indicating that the agent NFT has been minted successfully.

 ## Mint a service

-Connect your wallet to the Protocol app, open the [services section](https://protocol.autonolas.network/services) and press the _Mint_ button.
+Connect your wallet to the {{ autonolas_protocol_registry_dapp }}, open the [services section](https://protocol.olas.network/services) and press the _Mint_ button.
 Fill in the data of your service:

 <figure markdown>
 ![Mint service screenshot](./images/mint_service_screenshot.png){ align=left width=450 }